decepticlown/clownfiles/README.md

   2. set themes, icons and cursor with lxappearance
   3. put the config folder content inside your `.config` folder
   4. and that's it.
 Reboot already!

+### Bugs
+#### Screenshot shutter sound not playing for first activation
+  This issue caused by suspend module either loaded by your pulseaudio or pipewire-pulse.
+Check how to unload that module for your distro.

+#### Not a bug but I havent really set up lockscreen with i3lock-color and swaylock yet.
+Will be updated.